EllaPham/TEIT/_posts/2016-06-27-emulated-actuator.md

 #### 3.1.
 ENUM ACTUATOR

-Enum Actuator is an Emulated Actuator being used in case  actuator has a definite collection of states (e.g. Switch Actutor State = {ON, OFF}), and a set of controls that cover all of cases that could be happened of state machine (e.g. Switch actuator controls = {turn-on, turn-off}
+Enum Actuator is an Emulated Actuator being used in case  actuator has a definite collection of states (e.g. Switch Actuator State = {ON, OFF}), and a set of controls that cover all of cases that could be happened of state machine (e.g. Switch actuator controls = {turn-on, turn-off}
 TEIT Enum Actuator enables user to define a set of state and control actions, then provide API to manage these state and to invoke the control actions.

 The input of Enum Actuator is a JSON description to define the states and the controls.
 Next part will illustrate two common actuators: Switch and Automatic Door